497K 1 fp0089392-7_497k.htm

 Summary Prospectus

 Before you invest, you may want to review the Fund’s prospectus, which contains more information about the Fund and its risks.
 You can find the Fund’s Statutory Prospectus and Statement of Additional Information and other information about the Fund online at https://aafetfs.com/.
 You may also obtain this information at no cost by calling 1-303-623-2577 or by sending an e-mail request to information@altacfunds.com.
-The Fund’s Prospectus and Statement of Additional Information, both dated July 31, 2023, as amended March 26, 2024, as each may be amended or supplemented, are incorporated by reference into this Summary Prospectus.
+The Fund’s Prospectus and Statement of Additional Information, both dated July 31, 2024 as each may be amended or supplemented, are incorporated by reference into this Summary Prospectus.

 Investment Objective